wicaksa/CST311/ProgrammingAssignment2/README.md

 # Programming Assignment 2: UDP Pinger

 # Program
-In this assignment, you will learn the basics of socket programming for UDP in Python.
+This programming assignment looks at the basics of socket programming for UDP in Python.
-You will learn how to send and receive datagram packets using UDP sockets and also, how to set a proper socket timeout.
-Throughout the assignment, you will gain familiarity with a Ping application and its usefulness in computing statistics such as packet loss rate.
+It goes in low detail on how to send and receive datagram packets using UDP sockets and also, how to set a proper socket timeout.
+This assignment also looks at programming with a ping application and how it is useful in computing statistics such as packet loss rate.

 # Client Code
 The client should send 10 pings to the server.
 Since this is transmitted using UDP, packets might be lost